powsybl/powsybl-core/docs/grid_model/additional.md

 - the solved position index of the tap that represents the index after a calculation
 - whether the ratio tap changer can change tap positions onload or only offload

-If the ratio tap changer can change tap positions onload, regulation is specified as follows:
+// TODO MSA update this section with the new VoltageRegulation object If the ratio tap changer can change tap positions onload, regulation is specified as follows:
 - whether the tap changer is regulating or not
+- if the tap changer is regulating, `loadTapChangingCapabilities` must be set to `true`
 - the regulation mode, which can be `VOLTAGE` or `REACTIVE_POWER`: the tap changer either regulates the voltage or the reactive power
 - the regulation value (either a voltage value in `kV` or a reactive power value in `MVar`)
 - the regulating terminal, which can be local or remote: it is the specific connection point on the network where the setpoint is measured.